Braulo/multisignature-wallet/README.md

 # MultiSigWallet for ERC20, ERC721 and Ether transactions.

-This repository contains a simple fully tested n of m\* MultiSigWallet contract that can be used with ERC20, ERC721 and Ether tokens.
+This repository contains a simple, fully tested n of m\* multi-signature-wallet contract that can be used with ERC20, ERC721 and Ether transactions.
+Also contains a next.js frontend.

 - not all signers have to approve a transaction only until the 'required' amount is reached